xcalts/joplin-config/README.md

-# joplin-config
+# Introduction

-📒 My personal Joplin configuration.
+This is my personal Joplin configuration.